zsmith3/Photo-Manager-Client/README.md

 		- [ ] Different views
 			- [ ] Map view
 			- [ ] Option to show files containing person or faces within folder
-		- [x] Users can upload files to certain folders
 	- [x] Open file
 		- [x] Image files can be displayed full screen
 			- [x] Images can be panned and zoomed